damianmuti/sticko/README.md

-sticko - A free Ghost theme :)
+Sticko - A free Ghost theme :)
 =======

 ## About this theme